Antarctica Fly Cruises

 One consideration when looking at Antarctica air cruises is whether you want a round-trip flight or a one-way Antarctica flight.
 This could be a deciding factor for you if, for instance, you’d like the experience of crossing the Drake Passage but don’t want to do it twice!

-We receive a lot of questions about Antarctica air cruise logistics and how it works to fly to Antarctica.
+We receive a lot of questions about Antarctica fly cruise logistics and how it works to fly to Antarctica.
 Below are a few Antarctica flight FAQs.

 Please note that all of our information is for Antarctica charter flights booked in conjunction with cruises.
 While there are now tourist flights to Antarctica that do not land at all, we do not recommend them due to long flight hours and little time viewing Antarctica.

-• What are the views like?
 In the right weather conditions, the views arriving at King George Island are extraordinary.
 You can see glacial rivers of ice flowing into the sea, crevasses, mountains protruding from the ice and, if you know what to look for, penguin colonies.
 Frei Station is a military base so you can also expect to see buildings, trucks and a few expedition ships at anchor.
 Depending on the time of year and current weather conditions, you might see the ground fully covered in snow, or speckled with grey land and gravel.
 There may be small icebergs in the water, but don’t expect to see giant tabular icebergs in this location.
+Penguins may greet you on shore as you board the zodiac to the ship.

 A plane lands at Frei Station with red buildings for an Antarctica air cruise